 Where Can You Purchase Vapes?

 Recent changes to New Zealand's vaping rules have introduced stricter regulations for selling vapes.
-The legal age to buy vapes remains at 18, but new licensing requirements limit the availability of vapes in certain areas, specifically near schools and marae.
+The legal age to buy vapes remains at 18, but new licensing requirements limit the availability of vapes in certain areas, specifically near, early childhood centres, schools and marae.
 Online sales are still permitted.

 Consumers can purchase vapes from specialist vape stores or select general retailers, either in physical outlets or online.
-A variety of vapes, including e-cigarettes, pod vapes and disposable vapes, remain available, but their flavour names are now standardised to comply with the law.
-Plus, all devices now need a child lock.
+A variety of vapes, including e-cigarettes and pod vapes, remain available, but disposable vapes will not be available from June 17th 2025.

 Where Can You Vape?
 Understanding the Restrictions